tashian/heal.lgbt/content/_index.md

 There's also a lot you can do on your own.

 ### Apps

-* [Sanvello](https://www.sanvello.com/) is an app that helps you relieve symptoms of stress, anxiety, and depression

 ### Meditation & Spirituality
 Meditation is very powerful and can be used to [reduce the symptoms of PTSD](https://www.psychologytoday.com/blog/the-athletes-way/201601/meditation-reduces-post-traumatic-stress-disorder-symptoms) by calming the nervous system.